 You can sock away money into retirement and get a tax deduction for doing so.
 It’s a win-win.

 Most retirement strategies for the self-employed revolve around a solo 401k plan or a SEP IRA.
 These are great plans.
 But if you make over $200,000 a year these plans may not allow you to make your desired retirement contribution.
 More importantly, you will get stuck with a higher tax bill.

 What if you want to make a retirement contribution of $50,000 to $300,000?
 Then you have to think a little outside the box.
 Traditional retirement structures just won’t work.

-Let’s examine some of the best retirement strategies for S-corp owners who are looking to put a nice chunk into retirement and save on taxes.
+Let’s examine some of the best retirement plans for S-corp owners who are looking to put a nice chunk into retirement and save on taxes.
 But these strategies are not basic vanilla strategies.
 Most CPAs or financial planners won’t understand how these structures work.

 1) The Mega Backdoor Roth

 You may have already heard of the Backdoor Roth.
 This strategy works great but really doesn’t allow you to get a large amount into retirement.
 But the “Mega” Backdoor Roth works a little different.
 It combines tax deferral with after-tax contributions.
 That’s why it’s so powerful.

 The structure itself is pretty straightforward.
 It uses a solo 401(k) plan to make an “after-tax” contribution in a specified dollar amount that brings the total annual contribution for a given tax year up to the annual limit.
 These amounts can then qualify for tax free distributions to a Roth IRA or an “in-service” Roth rollover.
 There is no such thing as a Roth SEP.